hashkat/hashkat/docs/input.md

       0.5
 ```

 The *preference classes* are the traits of an agent that influence whether or not that agent will retweet the tweet of another user.
-The four possible types of tweets are plain tweets, music-related tweets, ideological tweets, and humourous tweets.
+The four possible types of tweets are plain tweets, music-related tweets, ideological tweets, and humorous tweets.
-Under *tweet_transmissions* one can dictate the probabilities that each type of agent will retweet a tweet, based on the content of that tweet, whether it be plain or musical, have a different ideology, have the same ideology, or be humourous.
+Under *tweet_transmissions* one can dictate the probabilities that each type of agent will retweet a tweet, based on the content of that tweet, whether it be plain or musical, have a different ideology, have the same ideology, or be humorous.
 The *follow_reaction_prob* relates to the probability that an agent will follow an agent based on seeing a tweet by them being retweeted by another agent that that agent is following as opposed to just retweeting that retweet.
 With the *follow_reaction_prob* set to 0.5 in the above example, there is a 50% chance that an agent will retweet a retweet and a 50% chance that they will follow the speaker of the original tweet.

 **Note**: if you'd like to change the number of preference classes in the simulation, make sure te value is less than or equal to the value set to 'N_BIN_PREFERENCE_CLASS' in the *config_static.h' file in *src*.
 You can also change the value set to *N_BIN_PREFERENCE_CLASS* and rebuild ***#k@*** by running *build.sh*.